slothman3878/bevy-avian-baseball-flight/readme.md

 Simulates the four forces that affect the trajectory of a baseball in flight: **Gravity**, **Drag**, **Magnus Effect**, and **Seam Shifted Wake (SSW)**.

+Add `BaseballFlightBundle` to whatever baseball entity.
+Entity must have the `ExternalForce`, `Transform`, `LinearVelocity`, and `AngularVelocity` components.
+Send `ActivateAerodynamicsEvent` to start simulation.
-Send the `DisableAerodynamicsEvent` to disable the simulated forces.
+Send `DisableAerodynamicsEvent` to stop simulation.

 Note that the simulations are performed using imperial units instead and also its own coordinate system and NOT bevy's.

 ## TODO

-- [ ] features for each simulation option
 - [ ] simulate in metric units
 - [ ] simulate in bevy coordinate system
+- [ ] configurable radius and mass of ball
+- [ ] configurable weather conditions such as air pressure at different altitudes